bluebonesx/psytask/packages/psytask/README.md

 ```

 > [!IMPORTANT]
 > For CDNer, you should add the `+esm` after the jspsych plugin CDN URL, because jspsych plugins do not release ESM versions.

-Then use it:
+Or you can use [esm.sh](https://esm.sh).

 ```js
 import { jsPsychStim } from '@psytask/jspsych';